Attraction

 Mount Burr Township

-Mt Burr is located 14kms east of Millicent on the Millicent to Penola Road.
-Mt Burr is is 39kms west of Penola and 51kms from Beachport via Millicent.
-The local industries are Forestry, Transport and Agriculture.
+Mt Burr is located 11 km northeast of Millicent on Millicent to Penola Road.
+Mt Burr is 41kms west of Penola.
+The local industries are forestry, transport and agriculture.

 The town of Mt Burr was established in 1931 along with a sawmill operation.
-It was the first of all the milling towns in the region.
+It was the first milling town in the region.
 Mt Burr was a government town built from locally sawn material and erected on a forest reserve.
-The government established all facilities including shops, schooling and homes.
+The government established all facilities, including shops, school and homes.
 The sawmill closed in 2000.

 The trees and surrounding pine forests make Mt Burr ideal for photography.

-Pop into the iconic Mount Burr General Store - with it's unique food and events - check out their facebook page before your visit.
+Pop into the iconic Mount Burr General Store - for unique food and events.

 Every year the ladybugs breed near Mount burr in the Forest - it is a phenomenal site.